black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Next, you need to take the sum of the squared differences.

 Declare a sumSquaredDifferences variable, and assign it the value of squaredDifferences.reduce().
 For the callback, return the sum of acc and el.
 Remember to set the initial value to 0.

+# Step 49
+With two .map() calls and a .reduce() call, you're creating extra arrays and iterating more times than needed.
+You should move all of the logic into the .reduce() call to save time and memory.

+Remove the differences, squaredDifferences, and sumSquaredDifferences variables (and their values).
+Declare a variance variable, and assign it the value of array.reduce().
+For the callback, pass in your standard acc and el parameters, but leave the function body empty for now.
+Don't forget to set the initial value to 0.